23 Oct 2025

 3. Practice of new behaviours: self-soothing, honest communication, and tolerating closeness without panic.

-Long-term studies confirm that with regular therapy, individuals with anxious-avoidant attachment traits show measurable increases in emotional regulation, trust, and relationship satisfaction within 6 to 12 months.
+Long-term studies confirm that with regular therapy, individuals with anxious-avoidant attachment traits show measurable increases16 in emotional regulation, trust, and relationship satisfaction within 6 to 12 months.
 Ultimately, therapy teaches that independence and intimacy are not opposites; both can coexist within a secure attachment.

 Can Attachment Styles Change?
 Breaking the Cycle

 Attachment styles are not fixed; they are adaptive emotional strategies that can change throughout life.
-Research in adult attachment and therapy outcomes shows that with consistent emotional safety, self-awareness, and secure relationships, the brain forms new pathways for regulation and trust, and the person is more likely to create a secure attachment.
+Research in adult attachment and therapy outcomes shows that with consistent emotional safety, self-awareness, and secure relationships, the brain forms new pathways for regulation and trust, and the person is more likely to create16 a secure attachment.

 Rewiring the Pattern

-Neurobiological studies indicate that repeated secure interactions reduce amygdala reactivity and strengthen prefrontal regulation of emotional responses.
+Neurobiological studies indicate that repeated secure interactions reduce17 amygdala reactivity and strengthen prefrontal regulation of emotional responses.
 In practice, that means the nervous system can unlearn the old threat association that fuels anxious-avoidant behaviour.

 Tips for the Anxious Partner